rancher/docs/content/rancher/v2.x/en/concepts/global-configuration/_index.md

 ## Pod Security Policies

-_Pod Security Policies_ are objects that control security-sensitive aspects of pod specification.
-Pods only run within Kubernetes if they meet the conditions specified in their assigned Pod Security Policy.
+_Pod Security Policies_ (or PSPs) are objects that control security-sensitive aspects of pod specification (like secrets).
+Pods only run within Kubernetes if they meet their assigned PSP.

+- You can apply PSPs at the cluster or project level.
+- PSPs work through inheritance.

+    - By default, PSPs applied to a cluster are inherited by its projects, as well as any namespaces applied to those projects.
+    - **Exception:** Namespaces un-applied to projects do not inherit PSPs.
+Because these namespaces have no PSPs, workload deployments to these namespaces will fail, which is the default Kubernetes behavior.
+    - You can override the PSPs that a project inherits by applying a different PSP directly to the project.

 Read more about Pod Security Policies in the [Kubernetes Documentation](https://kubernetes.io/docs/concepts/policy/pod-security-policy/).